Ch3ri0ur/PirateDoc/docs/Pirate-Spyglass/10-spyglass-getting-started.md

 ## Run

 ```
-./berrymse
+sudo ./berrymse
 ```
 This runs a server that provides a demo website.
-Port 2020 is standard.
+Without a config file port 2020 is standard.
 To open it visit `localhost:2020`.

 The server provides a webpage (`index.html`), a websocket stream of the camera (`/video_websocket`) and the javascript (`/msevideo.js`) to run it.
 For more information on how to integrate this into another project please see the chapter below.